devkamiki/hostlookup/README.md

 ## Important notice and disclaimer

-I VIBE-CODED THIS.
+~~I VIBE-CODED THIS.
 COMPLETELY.
-EVERY SINGLE LINE OF THIS PROJECT IS WRITTEN BY GPT 5.6 SOL AND OPENCLAW (EXCLUDING THIS ONE).
+EVERY SINGLE LINE OF THIS PROJECT IS WRITTEN BY GPT 5.6 SOL AND OPENCLAW (EXCLUDING THIS ONE).~~ This is no longer true, but it still involved a lot of LLM-generated codes.
+I reviewed most of them but not all.
 USE IT AT YOUR OWN RISK!